awsdocs/amazon-application-discovery-user-guide/doc_source/setting-up-iam.md

 When creating non\-administrative IAM users, follow the security best practice [ Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege), granting users minimum permissions\.

 Use IAM managed policies to define the level of access to Application Discovery Service by non\-administrative IAM users\.
-For information about Application Discovery Service managed policies, see [AWS Managed \(Predefined\) Policies for Application Discovery Service](security-iam-managed-policies.md)\.
+For information about Application Discovery Service managed policies, see [AWS managed policies for AWS Application Discovery Service](security-iam-awsmanpol.md)\.

-**To create a non\-administrator user**
+**To create a non\-administrator IAM user**

+1. In AWS Management Console, navigate to the IAM console\.

-+ Create an administrator user in your AWS account\.
-For instructions, see [ Creating Your First IAM Delegated User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-delegated-user.html) in the *IAM User Guide*\.
+1. Create a non\-administrator IAM user by following the instructions for creating a user with the console as described in [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *IAM User Guide*\.

+   While following the instructions in the *IAM User Guide*:
+   + When on the step about selecting the type of access, select **Programmatic access**\.
+Note, while not recommended, only select **AWS Management Console access** if you plan to use the same IAM user credentials for accessing the AWS console\.
+   + When on the step about the **Set permission** page, choose the option to **Attach existing policies to user directly**\.
+Then select a managed IAM policy for Application Discovery Service from the list of policies\.
+For information about Application Discovery Service managed policies, see [AWS managed policies for AWS Application Discovery Service](security-iam-awsmanpol.md)\.
+   + When on the step about viewing the user's access keys \(access key IDs and secret access keys\), follow the guidance in the **Important** note about saving the user's new access key ID and secret access key in a safe and secure place\.